Tulip-Dev/tulip/doc/user/workspace.rst

 .. |i_workspace_rclick_node| image:: _images/i_workspace_rclick_node.png
     :width: 297

 This part of the panel shows the graph.
-From here, the user can exploit two elements to influence on it.
+From here, the user can exploit two elements to interact with it.

 * The first one is the quick access bar located at the bottom of the view: